 In Mexico all beaches are public property.

-So in retaliation, the offended Expats rolled in gigantic boulders on the road to block the offending Expats vehicles.
+retaliation, the offended Expats rolled gigantic boulders onto the road to block the offending Expats vehicles.
 So now they can't drive up to their ocean front properties.
 Ha!
 Take that!

-Then they all argue about it on social media.
+Then I guess they all argue about it on social media.
 Until it boils over.
 Which brings us back to 6 am today.
 No thanks.

 Entitled Americans and cheap Canadians living together in Mexico is just a recipe for disaster.

 Well I guess since we're up, we might as well go for a hike into the scenic desert before the sun gets too high in the sky.
 All the Pulmo hiking trails are close to town, well marked and easy to follow.
 It is important to watch where you walk, a lot of things want to kill you out here.
 But the panoramic views are so worth it.

 Wild Burros follow us back towards town.
 J can't figure out why, until he catches me sneaking carrots to them from my backpack.
 My reputation as the burro whisperer, blown.

 Later in the afternoon, after a mandatory siesta in our hammock, we decide to drive to Arbolitos beach for a dip in the ocean.

 The Roadrunner, or Corre Camino is a sneaky little bugger who likes to play chicken with your 4x4.